Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Activated - refers to 'good' bacteria in a water treatment plant being 'activated' by bubbling air through the material to give extra oxygen to promote growth.

-• AGS - Activated Granular Sludge - a waste water treament process.
+• AGS - Activated Granular Sludge - a waste water treatment process.
 Aerobic granules are a type of sludge that can self-immobilize flocs and microorganisms into spherical and strong compact structures.
 The advantages of aerobic granular sludge are excellent settleability, high biomass retention, simultaneous nutrient removal and tolerance to toxicity.
 Explanatory video

 • Algal bloom – an uncontrolled increase in the growth of bacteria or algae often caused by eutrophication.